 For the last 40 years, the DMSP constellation has provided high-quality, timely weather information to strategic and tactical warfighters worldwide.
 In addition, DMSP satellites provide critical land, sea, and space environment data required by US forces across the globe.
 The DMSP constellation will be replaced by the tri-agency NPOESS late in this decade.

 Block 5D-2.
 Two operational DMSP Block 5D-2 satellites survey the entire Earth four times a day.
 The last of the Block 5D-2 satellites was launched in December 1999.
 The Block 5D-2 spacecraft "sees" visible and IR cloud-cover imagery to analyze cloud patterns with the operational linescan system.
-Secondary instruments orbetatorial infestati system.
-Secondary instrumento include microwave imagers and sounders and a suite of space environment sensors.
+Secondary instruments include microwave imagers and sounders and a suite of space environment sensors.

 Block 5D-3.
-DMSP F-16, the first Block 5D-3 satellite, is now scheduled for launch in May 2003.
-(DMSP

-F-15, with a 5D-3 satellite bus but 5D-2 sensors, was launched Dec.
+DMSP F16, the first Block 5D-3 satellite, was launched successfully on Oct.
+18, 2003.
+(DMSP F15, with a 5D-3 satellite bus but 5D-2 sensors, was launched Dec.
 12, 1999, and is credited as the first 5D-3 launch.)
 Block 5D-3 satellites have an improved spacecraft bus and sensors that provide for longer and more capable missions.
 Successful flyout of the DMSP Block 5D-3 satellites will help ensure a seamless transition to the NPOESS program for DOD.